 Cow-Calf Share or Cash Cow Leases - What is fair?

-Cow-Calf share or cash leases can be used as a way to share the revenue and expenses associated with a cow-calf enterprise when multiple people are involved.
+Cattle prices today are at historic highs.
+Beef cow numbers in the United States are at historic lows.
+Beginning cow-calf producers are looking for opportunities to get started in the business.
+Many older ranchers would like to slow down, but still retain their investment in their cowherd and participate in the current and projected good times ahead.
+Cow-calf share or cash leases can be used as a way to share the revenue and expenses associated with a cow-calf enterprise when multiple people are involved.
 To determine what a fair and equitable lease is, it is important both parties accurately determine their level of contribution to the total costs involved in cow-calf production enterprise.

 A webinar identifying things that cow owners and operators should consider when developing a Cow-calf Share/Cow Cash Lease Agreement was recently recorded (link opens in new window).
 This webinar utilizes an Excel® Spreadsheet titled "Cow-calf Share Lease Cow-Q-Lator" that is located in the UNL Extension Ag Manager's Toolbox.
 This spreadsheet takes into account the contributions of all parties involved in the cow-calf enterprise and then calculates both a fair cash lease value as well as what would be an equitable share arrangement.

 For a brief overview on cattle lease agreements and things that should be considered see the "Cow Leases" article.
-For a more in-depth discussion of cattle leases as well as an example lease agreement, see the UNL Extension Circular: Beef Cattle Share Lease Agreements (PDF 525KB).

 Due to the current volatility of inputs as well as cattle prices, evaluating a lease on an annual basis to revisit what is an equitable arrangement is in the best interest of all people involved.